vasuballa/vasuballa.github.io/_posts/2024-02-04-oci-webtraffic-firewall.md

 ## Conclusion

 We dont need fancy firewalls that cost an arm and a leg to achieve this Layer7 filtering.
-We can achieve this easily and cost effectivelyu with a Ubuntu VM along with Zenarmor subscription.
-Any questions about this solutions, reach out to me via [Linkedin](https://linkedin.com/in/vasuballa)
+We can do this easily and cost effectively with a Ubuntu VM along with Zenarmor subscription.
+We can take this solution to next level using 2 VMs for high availability as well as deploy in a hub-spoke model.
+Any questions about this solution, reach out to me via [Linkedin](https://linkedin.com/in/vasuballa)